 - Certificate of Educational Qualification.

-- Certificate in support of claim to belong to Scheduled Caste, Scheduled Tribe and Other Backward Classes where applicable.
+- Certificate in support of a claim to belong to Scheduled Caste, Scheduled Tribe and Other Backward Classes where applicable.

 - Certificate in support of being Person with Benchmark Disability (where applicable).